 One of the biggest losses I have had to deal with was losing my aunt, Arlene T. Babakitis on September 11, 2001.
 I’ve shown my love and support through writing and music.
 That day was a day no one will ever forget.
 I pray for everyone, and my love is with them all.
 I started writing when I was in fifth grade “Suzanne Lantana” and I’ve been hooked since.

 As I stated earlier certain things are real, but sometimes that is what makes a story interesting.
 It’s fun to figure what’s real and what’s not.
 This book, a collection of short stories, is something I feel many young girls and even some boys can relate to.
 I say this because many pre-teens and teenagers have so much to say and sometimes don’t get the chance to say it.
 These stories will make many pre-teens and teenagers say, as they read, “I know what she went through“, “I know of a friend who is going through the same thing” or, “I went to a party just like that,” or “my school does the same thing. ” By this, they can gain some sense of certain situations and relate or learn from it.

-For more information, please visit: www.marvinsapp.com
+For bookings of more information please visit: www.melissapettignano.com